Travel Policy #310

 1. Management retreats may not be held more than once a fiscal year.

-2. The CFO or Provost may authorize an annual management retreat.
+2. The Vice Chancellor for Finance and Administration or Provost may authorize an annual management retreat.

 3. Expenditures for management retreats are treated in the same manner as those for internal conferences.